“Plans are useless, but planning is indispensable.” ~Dwight D. Eisenhower

 All of you know how I feel about the unrealistic expectations homeschool moms put on themselves; however, I do believe planning is a crucial part of bringing a solid heart, mind and soul education to your children.

-So, this past weekend, I put together a plan using these planning pages.
+So, this past weekend, I put together a plan.
 I wrote out one for each child including the toddlers since I had been wanting to give them more “face time” with mama and planning it made it more likely I would actually do it.

 I realized two things as I wrote out these plans: